glennblock/barry-http-dotnetcore/README.md

 <img width="600" src="https://user-images.githubusercontent.com/141124/37240400-83e9ac74-23ff-11e8-88e2-b3ff8a9176e4.png"/>

 ### Do you accept Pull Requests?
 Depends on if it is unsecure nor not.
+Changing the return status code is considered unsecure.

 ## License
 Apache 2.0